BartvLaatum/GreenLight-Gym2/README.md

 ```shell
 python gl_gym/RL/experiment_manager.py --env_id TomatoEnv --algorithm ppo
 ```

+> NOTE: The environment uses CasADi's code generation function to speed up the execution time.
+This generates $N$ `*.c`, `*.o` and `*.so` files.
+Unfortunately, these are not automatically deleted after training.

 2. **Evaluation of Trained Models**
 You can evaluate pre-trained models using the evaluation scripts provided in the experiments folder `evaluate_rl.py`: